Ojey-egwuda/House-Rent-Forecasting-Using-Machine-Learning-/README.md

 # House-Rent-Forecasting-Using-Machine-Learning-

 ## Overview
 Welcome to the House Rent Prediction App!
 This web application predicts the rent prices of houses in Lagos State, Nigeria, using machine learning.
 The app is designed to help users estimate the rental prices of houses based on various features such as location, number of bedrooms, bathrooms, toilets, house type, and whether it's on Lagos island or mainland.
+Interact with the app here: https://ekohouserentpred.streamlit.app/

 ![house](https://github.com/Ojey-egwuda/House-Rent-Forecasting-Using-Machine-Learning-/assets/79419703/85d1e51c-943f-4ee2-912b-83714439cc84)